English

 Introduction

-JTA is a member of the Japan Olympic Committee (JOC) and the Japan Sports Association (JASA), the International Tennis Federation (ITF) and the Asian Tennis Federation (ATF).
-Nine regional and 47 prefectural tennis associations are affiliated with JTA as its member organizations.
-JTA has established the Japan Tennis Consortium (JTC), a top-level consultative body, along with the Japan Professional Tennis Association (JPTA), the Japan Tennis Industry Association (JTIA), the Japan Ladies Tennis Federation (JLTF), and the Japan Tennis Equipment Suppliers Association.
-These organizations work together to deal with issues of mutual concern throughout the tennis community.
+The JTA is a member of the Japan Olympic Committee (JOC) and the Japan Sports Association (JASA), the International Tennis Federation (ITF) and the Asian Tennis Federation (ATF).
+Nine regional and 47 prefectural tennis associations are affiliated with the JTA as its member organizations.
+JTA has established the Japan Tennis Consortium (JTC), a leading consultative body, along with the Japan Professional Tennis Association (JPTA), the Japan Tennis Industry Association (JTIA), the Japan Ladies Tennis Federation (JLTF), and the Japan Tennis Equipment Suppliers Association.
+These organizations work together to address issues of mutual concern across the tennis community.

-JTA is a public-interest incorporated foundation under the supervision of the Public Interest Corporation Commission of the Cabinet Office.
-JTA's governance structure and business operations are defined in its Articles of Incorporation, in accordance with relevant laws and regulations.
-JTA's Board of Councilors is its highest decision-making body, and the Board of Directors is its highest executive body.
+As a public-interest incorporated foundation, the JTA operates under the supervision of the Public Interest Corporation Commission of the Cabinet Office.
+Its governance structure and business operations are defined in its Articles of Incorporation, in accordance with relevant laws and regulations.
+The JTA's Board of Councilors is its highest decision-making body, and the Board of Directors is its highest executive body.
 A number of departments and committees have been set up within this organizational framework to conduct various activities in close cooperation with the Secretariat.

 1. Promotion of Tennis

-Tennis is a popular sport that anyone can play and enjoy for a lifetime.
+Tennis is a popular sport that can be enjoyed by people of all ages for a lifetime.
 It also is a competitive sport with a long history, comprising an important element of major national and international sports events, including the Olympics and Paralympics.
-In the promotion of tennis, JTA offers nine programs for public-interest purposes.
+In the promotion of tennis, the JTA offers nine programs for public-interest purposes.
 They are: (1) to develop tennis and provide tennis instruction and training; (2) to help improve the competitive ability of tennis players; (3) to host national and international tennis tournaments, and to provide support to and officially endorse tennis tournaments held throughout Japan; (4) to select and dispatch Japanese players to international tennis tournaments, and to invite overseas players to Japan; (5) to train and certify tennis coaches and referees; (6) to manage the registration of tennis players and their rankings; (7) to create and improve the infrastructure and environment for sound development of tennis competition; (8) to conduct studies and research projects for the promotion of tennis; and (9) to interact and cooperate with national and international tennis organizations as well as other sports organizations.

 Promotion of Tennis as a Lifelong Sport